-Max Sarinsky is one of Policy Integrity’s legal fellows.
+Max Sarinsky is an attorney at Policy Integrity, where he previously served as a legal fellow.
 Prior to joining Policy Integrity, Max clerked for the Honorable Pamela A. Harris of the Fourth Circuit Court of Appeals.
-He also previously served as an Assistant Corporation Counsel with the Administrative Law Division of the New York City Law Department, where he defended local policies promoting public health and reducing the city’s carbon footprint.
+He also previously served as an Assistant Corporation Counsel with the Administrative Law Division of the New York City Law Department, where he defended City health, labor-rights, and consumer-protection regulations.
 Max received his J.D. magna cum laude from the New York University School of Law, and his B.A. cum laude from Georgetown University.
 Prior to attending law school, he worked as a technical science writer for an immigration law firm, helping professors and post-doctoral researchers obtain permanent residency and other immigration benefits.

 He can be reached at firstname.lastname@example.org.